sourcegraph/handbook/content/departments/technical-success/support/career-growth/cs-career-framework.md

     </tr>
     <tr>
       <td class="level-summary" colspan="4">
         A subject matter expert with a visible external brand/presence; equivalent in impact to a Manager, and acts as a mentor to preceding IC level team members.
-Principal.</li>
+Principal Support Engineer</li>
       </td>
     </tr>
     <tr class="behaviors-row">